Political Marketing SIG

 Some research takes a critical perspective on the impact of marketing upon the democratic process whilst others examine the methods of persuasion including propaganda.
 Overall the Political Marketing Special Interest Group is a vibrant hub for research in politics with an agenda to build a greater understanding of the applicability of marketing to politics.

-Chair – Prof Paul Baines, University of Leicester: [email protected]
+Co-Chair – Prof Paul Baines, University of Leicester: [email protected]